waynesutton/todohosted/README.md

   - Responsive mobile menu with hamburger navigation
   - Accessible UI elements with ARIA labels
   - Smooth scrolling to highlighted messages
+  - Copy functionality for code blocks and notes

 - **Notes:**